kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 {% capture objectives %}
 After this tutorial, you will know the following.

 * How to deploy a ZooKeeper ensemble using StatefulSet.
 * How to consistently configure the ensemble using ConfigMaps.
-* How to spread deploy each server in the ensemble to
+* How to spread the deployment of ZooKeeper servers in the ensemble.
 * How to use PodDisruptionBudgets to ensure service availability during planned maintenance.
 {% endcapture %}